• published on 9/16/2024

 Moving to the Netherlands is quite simple if you’re an EU/EEA citizen.
 You can work, live or study freely here for up to 90 days, but if you’re wishing to stay for longer than this, you will need to register your residence with the local municipal authorities.

 Looking for work in the Netherlands as a non-EU/EEA citizen can be more difficult, and you may need a visa.
-Your employer has to be on the recognised sponsor and it must first be proven that the position could not have been filled by an EU national.
+Your employer has to be on the recognised sponsor list and it must first be proven that the position could not have been filled by an EU national.

 There are a range of visas to consider for nationals from non-EU/EEA countries, which include the following.